Globus Holding: History

 On 1 July 2020, Thomas Bruch handed over the management of Globus Holding to his son Matthias Bruch.

-In August 2020, Globus SB department stores joined the RTG (Retail Trade Group) retail cooperation, currently one of the largest retail cooperations in Germany.
+In August 2020, Globus hypermarkets joined the RTG (Retail Trade Group) retail cooperation, currently one of the largest retail cooperations in Germany.
 At the end of 2020, the Federal Cartel Office Globus approved the takeover of up to 24 Real stores.
+In 2021, the first three of 16 Real markets in Braunschweig, Krefeld and Essen became part of Globus.
+Ten further former Real locations were converted and integrated into the company in 2022, followed by the last three location takeovers in 2023: Wesel, Siegen and Hamburg-Lurup.